Green-Software-Foundation/sci-guide/docs/E/PublicSources.md

 # Public Sources for Energy Calculation

-### What public sources and references are available for energy estimates for computing resources
+### What public sources and references are available for energy estimates for computing resources​?
-Following are some of the sources and references
+Here are some sources and references you can use for estimating the energy of computing resources:

 1. Cloud Jewels coefficients - https://www.etsy.com/codeascraft/cloud-jewels-estimating-kwh-in-the-cloud/

-The following coefficients are provided by Cloud Jewels for how many watt-hours (Wh) it takes to run a virtual server and how many watt-hours (Wh) it takes to store a terabyte of data on HDD (hard disk drive) or SSD (solid-state drive) disks in a cloud computing environment:
+The following coefficients are provided by Cloud Jewels for how many watt-hours (Wh) it takes to run a virtual server and to store a terabyte of data on HDD (hard disk drive) or SSD (solid-state drive) disks in a cloud computing environment:

 2.10 Wh per vCPUh [Server]
 0.89 Wh/TBh for HDD storage [Storage]